Re:

 Idea

-Our idea is to bring people, and life, back to the city through a ‘smart’ permissions system called ‘Re:Permissioning the City’.
+Our idea is to bring people, and life, back to the city through an open permissions system called ‘Re:Permissioning the City’.
 This digital platform will open up the city for all kinds of civic activities by granting citizens convenient access to one of the city’s most vital assets — space.
 Anyone can start running pop-up restaurants, communal libraries, host community auctions, evening lectures and more.

 For the first time, citizens will be able to take an active role in co-creating the city’s landscape and restoring its vitality, while the city can benefit from gathering crucial data (around spatial use and human activities) that can be used to develop dynamic regulations and efficient, people-centric urban governance.